collinogren/Autoboxer/README.md

 Use the buttons in Autoboxer to direct clawPDF to print to the necessary directories.
 ## TODO
 - Implement build by board support.
-- Make schedule sheets more obvious for accounting purposes.
 - Feature to place events on officials schedules even if there is no paperwork for them yet.
 This is particularly useful for dance when paperwork has to be generated after a segment the same day as the paperwork is needed.
 - Complete documentation both in code and for the consumer.
 ## Disclaimer